When You’re Triggered: The STAMP Protocol

 STAMP stands for:

-What it is meant to do is buy you back a little ground.
+What it is meant to do is buy you back some ground.

 A little traction where there used to be only reflex.